-Intrinsic to a liberal education is preparing graduates to appreciate, contribute to, and thrive in a diverse, culturally rich, technologically, and scientifically advanced society with a compelling history, a promising future, and a capacity for transformation.
+Intrinsic to a liberal arts and sciences education is preparing graduates to appreciate, contribute to, and thrive in a diverse, culturally rich, technologically, and scientifically advanced society with a compelling history, a promising future, and a capacity for transformation.
 Through our teaching, research, creative arts, and professional and community services, we engage in the vitality of Northwest Indiana.
 An informed, educated population is not only democracy's strongest, best hope, it is also society's wisest investment.
 That, more than anything else, is the endeavor of the faculty and staff of the College of Arts and Sciences.

-At present, the college consists of 14 departments offering baccalaureate degrees in the following areas: actuarial science, Afro-American studies, anthropology, biology, chemistry, computer information systems, economics, English, fine arts, French, geology, history, mathematics, communication, philosophy, political science, psychology, sociology, Spanish, and theatre.
-Courses are offered in all those fields plus astronomy, Canadian studies, comparative literature, computer science, geography, German, journalism, Latino studies, linguistics, music, physics, religious studies, telecommunications, and Women's and Gender Studies.
+At present, the college consists of 14 departments offering baccalaureate degrees in the following areas: Actuarial Science, African American and African Diaspora Studies, Anthropology, Biology, Chemistry, Computer Information

+Systems, Economics, English, Fine Arts, French, Geology, History, Mathematics, Communication, Philosophy, Political Science, Psychology, Sociology, Spanish, and Theatre.
+Courses are offered in all those fields plus Astronomy, Canadian Studies, Comparative Literature, Computer Science, Geography, German, Journalism, Latino Studies, Linguistics, Music, Physics, Religious Studies, Telecommunications, and Women's and Gender Studies.